neurals-ro/keras-model-editor/README.md

 ## Known Bugs
 - Mixes default values with empty variables.
 But editing the source for each layer can be used as workaround.
-- Cannot change the layer class from the menu yet. (same workaround as above)

 ## We would love to know how to improve this
 This is in pre-pre-alpha stage but still usable.
 Let us know what features you would like to see in version 1.